ctlab/GScour/README.md

 See *--help* for help with arguments for any python script, logs are named as scripts with .log extension or just as standard output.
 Output directory (with *--o* or *--out* option) will be created automatically and hold all output files [absolute path required].<br />
 Errors can be found by keyword 'WARNING' in logs.<br />
-Broken files are collected either automatically or manually by running script `'pipeline/gather_broken_files.py'`.<br />
+Broken files are collected either automatically and write in summary file.<br />
 If there are any questions, errors, suggestions feel free to contact me via email ln.alina.fedorova@gmail.com.
 ### 1. One-to-one orthologs